nafissk/nafissk/README.md

 ### Hi there 👋

+I am Nafis Sadik Khan, currently working at the Marine and Coastal Geodesy Group at the University of Houston.
+My primary interest is understanding land deformation using various satellite and geodetic techniques, including InSAR and GNSS.

 <!--
 **nafissk/nafissk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.